ozanyetkin/advent-of-code/README.md

 # Advent of Code
 Repo for Advent of Code 2021
+You can reach it via https://adventofcode.com/2021/

 ## Day 1: Sonar Sweep